Trump signs executive order supporting proposed deal to put TikTok under US ownership

-WASHINGTON — (AP) — President Donald Trump has signed an executive order that he says will allow TikTok to continue operating in the United States in a way that meets national security concerns laid out by the law.
+WASHINGTON — (AP) — President Donald Trump signed an executive order Thursday that he says will allow TikTok to continue operating in the United States in a way that meets national security concerns.

+Trump's order will enable an American-led of group of investors to buy the app from China's ByteDance, though the deal is not yet finalized and also requires China's approval.

+Much is still unknown about the actual deal in the works, but Trump said at a White House signing ceremony Thursday that Chinese leader Xi Jinping has agreed to move forward with it.

+Vice President JD Vance added that “there was some resistance on the Chinese side, but the fundamental thing that we wanted to accomplish is that we wanted to keep TikTok operating, but we also wanted to make sure that we protected Americans’ data privacy as required by law."

+The Chinese embassy in Washington didn’t immediately respond to an Associated Press inquiry seeking confirmation of China’s approval.

-President Joe Biden signed legislation last year calling for China's ByteDance to sell TikTok's assets to an American company by early this year or face a ban, but Trump has repeatedly signed orders that have allowed TikTok to keep operating in the U.S. as his administration tries to reach an agreement for the sale of the company.
+President Joe Biden signed legislation passed by Congress last year that would ban TikTok unless ByteDance sold its U.S. assets to an American company by early this year.
+Trump has repeatedly signed orders that have allowed TikTok to keep operating in the U.S. as his administration tries to reach an agreement for the sale of the company.

-Much is still unknown about the actual deal in the works, but Trump said Thursday that Chinese leader Xi Jinping has agreed to move forward with it.
-However, the Chinese embassy in Washington didn't immediately respond to an AP inquiry seeking confirmation that China has formally signed off on the proposed framework deal.

-The executive order itself is a declaration by the president that the proposed deal meets the security concerns laid out in the law.
-And it gives all parties involved in negotiations an additional 120 day reprieve from the effects of the law in order to finalize a deal.
+The executive order itself is a declaration by the president that the proposed deal meets the security concerns laid out in that law.
+And it gives all negotiating parties an additional 120-day reprieve in order to finalize it.

 Any major change to the popular video platform could have a huge impact on how Americans — particularly young adults and teenagers — consume information online.